Table of Contents

 I now believe that it is possible to create an online space that invites people very quickly into deep work.
 It is even possible that this can happen more effectively and with fewer barriers than when people are sitting in the same room.
 (Emphasis Heather’s.)

 Virtual circles are different from, but not inferior to, in-person circles.
 This guide is designed to help you succeed in hosting virtual circles and assumes that you know how to hold a physical one.
-If you need a refresher, you’ll find it on this website, There’s also a PDF you can print out.
+If you need a refresher, you’ll find it on this website,

 Differences between physical and virtual circles